ViktorDiy/FLSUN-V400-nozzle-wipe/readme.md

 </br>
 It will be usefull to read about this nozzel wiper for Voron 3d printer: https://github.com/VoronDesign/VoronUsers/tree/main/printer_mods/chirpy/NozzleWiper</br>
 </br>
-Usually you can connect your PWM servo pin via BLTOUCH PWM pin on 3d printer MCU (PA8 for FLSUN castrated clone of MKS Robin nano v2), but after failure try I find</br> out that on this pin I have non standard PWM signal, but heart attack cardiogram )))</br>
+Usually you can connect your PWM servo pin via BLTOUCH PWM pin on 3d printer MCU (PA8 for FLSUN castrated clone of MKS Robin nano v2), but after failure try I find out that on this pin I have non standard PWM signal, but heart attack cardiogram )))</br>
 </br>
 I connected PWM servo pin to E1 STEP pin PD15 and power to BLTOUCH GND and +5V:</br>